Keeping Up With Mental Health During Stressful Times

 While we’re using Zoom and Slack to stay in touch with our teams, reaching out to a family member, an old friend, or business connection just to see how they’re doing can bring camaraderie and care into an isolating circumstance.
 We’re all in this together, it can be reassuring to check in with those you care about near and far.

-We’ve seen resources from all over the world digitize or open their online doors to students and people all over the world facing this crisis.
+Resources from all over the world are opening their online doors to students and people facing this crisis.
 Everything from E-learning, serious shout out to all the teachers making it happen out there, to YouTube Learning and free virtual museum tours have become available for the public.
 Keep your mind and spirit engaged with these learning opportunities.

 Quality Time With Family

-What feels like a chaotic situation of WFH and no school for a few weeks can be turned on its head into an opportunity.
+What feels like a chaotic situation of WFH and no school can be turned on its head into an opportunity.
 We get to spend that extra time with our families we often crave during the typical hustle and bustle of life.
 Now is a good time to reconnect, play games, cook together, watch movies, and foster quality time.